'Oh, Whistle, and I'll Come to You, My Lad': Plot

 As he prepares to leave the inn, Parkins is informed by a maid that both beds in his room appeared to have been slept in.
 The maid had already made both beds, explaining the sheets on the bed he had not slept in were "crumpled and thrown about all ways".
 Parkins supposes he must have disturbed the sheets while unpacking.
 He then leaves the inn to play golf, again with Colonel Wilson whom he tells about the whistle.
 The Colonel, who has "pronouncedly protestant views", says that he would "be careful about using a thing that had belonged to a set of Papists".

 Returning to the inn, Parkins and Wilson encounter a terrified boy running from it, who explains he has just seen a strange, white figure waving at him from the window of one of the rooms.
 Parkins realises from the boy's description that the room must be his own.
 Investigating, they find the room still locked, but find that the sheets on the unused bed are again twisted and contorted.

-That night, Parkins is woken from sleep by the collapse of an improvised partition that he had constructed to block the moonlight.
+That night, Parkins is awakened from sleep by the collapse of an improvised partition that he had constructed to block the moonlight.
 He sees a figure sitting on the unused bed, which causes him to jump from his own bed in the direction of the window, to retrieve his cane.
 As he does so, the "personage in the empty bed" moves into a position in front of the door, with arms outspread.
 This apparition remains stationary in the shadows for several moments as Parkins's fear escalates.
 It then gropes blindly about the room in a stooping posture, darting towards Parkins's bed, and feeling about the pillow and sheets for his body.
 Realising he is no longer in the bed, the apparition moves into the moonlit part of the room; Parkins's impression is of "a horrible, an intensely horrible, face of crumpled linen".